 Location: Michael Sadler Building

 My historical interests are wide ranging (from Ancient Rome to the Second World War) as I, in the spirit of both Ian Kershaw and Hugh Trevor-Ropers philosophy seek to investigate numerous topics and to answer important historical questions and problems which seem worth solving as they arise.
 I obtained my BA (Hons) degree with First Class Honours from the University of Central Lancashire in 2015.
 My BA thesis used recently declassified MI5 files and other intelligence documents to explore the British investigations into Adolf Hitlers death.
 In 2016 I obtained an MA in Modern History with Distinction from the University of Leeds.
 My MA thesis used nineteenth century newspapers, periodicals and other media to analyse how Victorian perceptions of Napoleon I affected perceptions of Napoleon III and vice versa.
 Throughout 2016-2020 I will be conducting my PhD research at the University of Leeds.
-My PhD focuses on Anglo-American intelligence rivalry in occupied Germany.
+My PhD focuses on Anglo-American intelligence cooperation and rivalry in occupied Germany.
 My supervisors are Professor Simon Ball and Dr. Elisabeth Leake.
 Much of my research can be read on my Research Gate and Academia online profiles see: https://www.researchgate.net/profile/Luke_Daly-Groves

 Scholarships and Awards: